 Check out the list below for five chilly experiences that you’ll want to mark off your bucket list, and tell everyone about.

 Ice Climbing Adventures

 Whether you go by guide or with a gang of friends, this winter ice climbing is the latest activity to get adventure seekers outdoors.
 For those new to the sport, try a customized guided trip with Yours Outdoors, where you can take on the challenge of climbing a 50-foot man-made ice wall with the beauty of #MyHaliburtonHighlands as your backdrop.
 With experienced instructors on hand and safety equipment provided, nothing but the thrill of adventure will be on your mind.
 Afterwards, celebrate your icy feat with hot beverages in a warming hut.

 Dogsledding in Snow Country

 Winter Yurts and Backcountry Skiing

 Ontario’s Highlands’ ample Crown Land territory offers a rare opportunity in crowded southern Ontario – the chance to escape from it all.
 Visions of city skyscrapers and sprawling suburbs will fade into memory once you’ve arrived at one of our trails, ready to explore uncharted territory.
-Experience winter hiking at the Hike Haliburton Festival the first weekend in February, or explore pristine winter wilderness on a groomed trail by snowshoe or ski at Silent Lake Provincial Park.
+Experience winter hiking at the Hike Haliburton Festival the first weekend in February, or explore pristine winter wilderness on a groomed trail by snowshoe or ski at Silent Lake Provincial Park in Hastings County.
 Here, you’ll find more than 40-kilometres of ready-for-you cross-country ski trails all accessible from the same entry point, including loops for all level of skiers and an eight-kilometre trail groomed especially for skate-skiing.
 Warm-up huts stocked with stove and firewood dot the trails, welcoming trail-goers seeking a place to rest and exchange adventure stories.
 When you’re done wandering the great outdoors at Silent Lake, fall fast asleep amidst the wondrous quiet of the woods, in a cozy, classic yurt (the park has 10!)